msupply-foundation/conforma-web-app/docs/internal/Level-1+-Reviews-and-Changes-Requested.md

 Logic to check validation is:

-- One `disagreeement` it will configure a **changes-quested** decision and submitted back to other reviewers
+- On `disagreeement` it will configure a **changes-quested** decision and submitted back to other reviewers
 - If all `agreement` and every decision is `conform` then the decision can only be `Conform`, the application goes to the next stage - and Applicant would receive a message informing that (not implemented).
 - If all `agreement` and some decision is `non-conform` then the decision can be either `LOQ` or and submitted back to Applicant for changes.
 Or decision is `Non-conform` which should change the outcome and Applicant would receive a message informing that (not implemented).